MilovdZee/LEDCircleClock/README.md

 Some explanations:

 - "PacMan"; I made the yellow body a bit smaller than Milo's original, to make space for the red dots to be eaten.
-  And I added the animated red dots.
+  And I added the animated red dots, and PacMan does turn around after eating a blue pill.
 - "Snake"; The snake eats all the red dots, and has a 50 percent chance of dropping a purple turd after each bite.
 - "Maze"; There are two maze designs, which can appear randomly 0..3 x 90 degrees rotated, or also randomly flipped over the vertical axis.
 This does make it look like there is more variation.